 Right to request confidential communications.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you may ask that we contact you only at home or only by mail.
 If you want us to communicate with you in a special way, you will need to give us details about how to contact you, including a valid alternative address.
 You also will need to give us information as to how payment will be handled.
 We may ask you to explain how disclosure of all or part of your health information could put you in danger.
 We will honor reasonable requests.
 However, if we are unable to contact you using the requested ways or locations, we may contact you using any information we have.

 Right to request a disclosure.
 You have the right to request that we disclose your health information for reasons not provided in this Notice.
 For example, you may want your lawyer to have a copy of your health records.
-These requests must be provided to us in writing.
+These requests must be provided to us in writing and must be on a HIPAA compliant authorization (permission) form.
+You have the right to withdraw this authorization (permission) at any time.
+Disclosures made based on your authorization (permission) cannot be taken back once they have been made.

 Right to a paper copy of this Notice.
 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.
-Copies of this Notice are available throughout Johns Hopkins HealthCare LLC and Johns Hopkins Community Physicians, or by contacting the Johns Hopkins Privacy Officer as explained at the end of this Notice.
+Copies of this Notice are available from Johns Hopkins HealthCare LLC or by contacting the Privacy Officer as explained at the end of this Notice.
 You also may obtain an electronic copy at the Johns Hopkins Web site, http://www.hopkinsmedicine.org/patientcare.html.

 Future changes to Johns Hopkins’ privacy practices and this Notice

-We reserve the right to change this Notice and the privacy practices of the plans covered by this Notice.
+We reserve the right to change this Notice and the privacy practices of the Plans covered by this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
-Copies of the current Notice will be available throughout Johns Hopkins HealthCare LLC and Johns Hopkins Community Physicians, or by contacting the Johns Hopkins Privacy Officer as explained at the end of this Notice.
+Copies of the current Notice will be available from Johns Hopkins HealthCare LLC or by contacting the Privacy Officer as explained at the end of this Notice.
 The current Notice will also be posted to the Johns Hopkins Web site, http://www.hopkinsmedicine.org/patientcare.html.
 At any time you may request a copy of the Notice currently in effect.

 Our right to check your identity